 - Standard orders take around 4–6 weeks to make, ready for dispatch.
 This includes most of the sale items too.
 Our advice: order early!

 - Items in the limited Ready Made range are dispatched within 5 days.

 - Custom made items – including Design Your Own Sleeping Bags and Custom Sized Clothing – take around 6–8 weeks.

 We have a Design Your Own Sleeping Bag website, on which you can specify features, fabrics and sizes: there are literally billions of possible combinations!

 For clothing, we've just introduced custom sizing across our whole range of down and Primaloft jackets and pullovers, vests, insulated trousers/pants and salopettes, down suits, shells and waterproofs, and fleece mid-layers.
 Find out more.

 If you need a size change to a product not covered by these two services or need a minor changes to features or fabrics on any of our products give us a call or drop us an email and we’ll discuss what you need.

 We should point out though that we can’t make completely bespoke items: it’s just too costly and time consuming to create new patterns and develop new products from scratch.

 Yes: we run a Customer Loyalty Scheme through our main website.
-Once you’ve spent £500 on products online, you qualify for a 10% discount on full-price purchases through the main website for the remainder of that year and the whole of the next year.
+Once you’ve spent £500 on products online, you qualify for a 10% discount on full-price purchases through the main website (Custom Sized clothing excluded) for the remainder of that year and the whole of the next year.

 Absolutely.
 We’re happy to advise on sizing, but we realise that sometimes the fit won’t be quite what you’re looking for.
 All of our standard products – including Sale and Bargain Box items – can be returned within 30 days of delivery for an exchange or full refund (just make sure they’re unused and in their original packaging).